joaotavora/hunchensocket/README.md

 Hunchensocket is a Common Lisp implementation of [WebSocket]s realized as an extension to [Edi Weitz'] [edi] excellent [Hunchentoot] web server.

-Hunchensocket goal is to support a (mostly) compliant [RFC6455][RFC6455] server.
+Hunchensocket implements a compliant [RFC6455][RFC6455] server.

-Note also that **this is a fork of the original library by Alexander Kahl**, which lives [here][kahl], but doesn't support the actual RFC, only drafts of the protocol.
+Note that Alexander Kahl, the original author, has desactivated his [old version][kahl] that only supports the drafts of the protocol.

-See [COPYING][copying] for license details.

 Installation
 ------------